oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 It will take a short while to create the secret, but you can carry on while that's happening.

-  6. Click the three dots on the left of the row containing your secret, take the **Copy OCID** option, paste the OCID into a note pad or something, being sure to identify it so you know its for the `OCIR_HOST_VAULT` secret
+  6. Click the three dots on the left of the row containing your secret, take the **Copy OCID** option, paste the OCID into a note pad or something, being sure to identify it so you know its for the `OCIR_HOST` secret

-  7. Follow the steps above to create a `OCIR_STORAGE_NAMESPACE_VAULT` secret, with a description `Secret to hold the storage namespace info` but in this case the contents will be the tenancy storage namespace you determined earlier from the tenancy web page (it's not the OCIR host name) remember when you save its OCID away to identify it as the tenancy storage OCID.
+  7. Follow the steps above to create a `OCIR_STORAGE_NAMESPACE` secret, with a description `Secret to hold the storage namespace info` but in this case the contents will be the tenancy storage namespace you determined earlier from the tenancy web page (it's not the OCIR host name) remember when you save its OCID away to identify it as the tenancy storage OCID.

   Once you have finished you will have two secrets in your vault.